GiovannyJTT/libgptjs/README.md

 # libgptjs

-_`This project is being imported as submodule in several other repositories`_
+_`This project is being imported as submodule in several other repositories.
+The hierarchy works as a NodeJS module.`_

 Graphical Programming with ThreeJS